 The Institute closely cooperates with universities and other research institutions in the Czech Republic and abroad.
 Together with its partner universities it oversees doctoral studies in five areas, which enable students to make use of the research infrastructure of the Institute of Philosophy and to work with the Institute's researchers as academic advisors.
 The Institute of Philosophy, together with respected research institutions in other countries, takes part in a number of research projects.
 At present, the Institute is involved in a large number of international and domestic collaborative projects.
 Every year a number of foreign researchers also carry out research stays at the Institute.

-In 2018 an international advisory council as a permanent advisory body to the Director was established.
-The role of the Council is to provide the Institute with continuous advisory work on its research activities, in particular on important issues such as the creation and implementation of scientific conceptions, development of the scientific disciplines, establishment of international cooperation, participation in foreign projects and on the ongoing assessment of the Institute’s activities.
+In 2018 an international advisory board as a permanent advisory body to the Director was established.
+The role of the Board is to provide the Institute with continuous advisory work on its research activities, in particular on important issues such as the creation and implementation of scientific conceptions, development of the scientific disciplines, establishment of international cooperation, participation in foreign projects and on the ongoing assessment of the Institute’s activities.

 The Institute organizes international and domestic academic conferences, workshops, lectures, and seminars.
 It publishes eight scholarly journals (including Filosofický časopis [the Philosophical Journal] and Listy filologické [Folia filologica]), and it runs its own publishing house Filosofia, which not only provides a platform for the publication of original research in philosophy and related humanistic fields, but also enables the appearance of Czech translations of internationally important work in these fields.